Twenty One Pilots: Name, iconography, and fandom

-In 2018, a new logo was unveiled for Trenchs release.
-An extra slash on each side was added to the previous logo.
-The color scheme was changed to yellow for the shapes with a solid black background, thus coordinating with the color scheme for the album's cover art.
-Joseph explained that, "If you were to look at those two logos that we had done in the past, and put it together, it would create a logo that is two upward slashes and two sideways slashes.
-It's kind of a continuation of what we've been working on."
-He further explained that the extra slashes represent "the feeling of being surrounded by something that's protecting you...
-I knew I wanted that logo to have those extra layers of protection".

-On February 15, 2021, Joseph uploaded an image to his Instagram story, with the 23rd letter of the Greek alphabet, psi, over his right eye.
-With the release of the lead single for Scaled and Icy, "Shy Away", two months later, this was revealed to be the band's new logo.

-The band's fandom has been dubbed as the "Skeleton Clique" or just the Clique, in reference to the band's use of skeleton iconography in many performances, graphics, and music videos.
-The Skeleton Clique are represented in the band's official iconography by logos of a skull and alien head atop lines resembling keys.
-In November 2016, during the Blurryface World Tour, the Wood Green tube station in London was decorated in Clique-related artwork, spanning over one-hundred advertising panels.
-During the 2017 Tour De Columbus, Twenty One Pilots hosted a public art show, dubbed "Artøpia", exclusively for Clique-related artwork at the Nationwide Arena in the United States.
+The band's fandom has been dubbed the "Skeleton Clique" or simply the Clique, in reference to the band's use of skeleton iconography in numerous performances, graphics, and music videos.
+The Clique is represented in the band's official iconography by logos of a skull and alien head atop lines resembling keys.
+In November 2016, during the Emotional Roadshow World Tour, the Wood Green tube station in London was decorated in Clique-related artwork, spanning over 100 advertising panels; a public art exhibition, titled "Artopia" and showcasing Clique-related artwork, was held at the Nationwide Arena as part of the "Tour De Columbus" run of shows that concluded the tour in June 2017.

 According to Dun, "We played hardcore shows, hip hop shows, no one knew where to put us.
 But we've approached live shows as a way to build something from nothing."
 The duo usually perform with pre-recorded keyboard tracks and programmed beats rather than a full band.
 However, Dun also plays a live drum kit while triggering the pre-recorded backing tracks.
-A former skater, he often breaks his performance up by using acrobatics, such as backflips.
+He often breaks his performance up by using acrobatics, such as backflips.
 Meanwhile, Tyler Joseph wears masks and occasionally body makeup while rapping and singing.
-He plays multiple instruments while live wearing a balaclava.
-During their early shows, Joseph would wear a floral kimono onstage.
+During some shows, Joseph wears a floral kimono onstage.
 Dun stated, "We thought it was kind of cool, new and different to wear masks onstage, but yeah, people were confused."